apacheignite/documentation/clustering/zero-deployment.md

 {
   "type": "warning",
   "title": "Development vs Production",
-  "body": "It is recommended that peer-class-loading is disabled in production.
-Generally you want to have a controlled production environment without any magic.
-To deploy your classes explicitly, you can copy them into Ignite `libs` folder or manually add them to the classpath on every node."
+  "body": "Use peer-class-loading in production only if it's really needed.
+If you frequently update source code of existed compute tasks or add new compute tasks from time to time and don't want to restart the whole cluster over and over again in order to update the classes on all the nodes then feel free to keep using peer-class-loading for such use cases.\n \nOn the other hand if this is not your case then disable peer-class-loading in production and deploy your classes explicitly.
+The classes can be copied into Ignite `libs` folder or manually added to the classpath on every node."
 }
 [/block]